Last update - May 16th 2014

-Using the list below for the 11 different carrots nutrition entries in our Vitamin A database, the highest amount of Vitamin A is in Carrots, cooked, boiled, drained, without salt which contains 852 mcg of Vitamin A per 100g.
+Using the list below for the 11 different carrots nutrition entries in our database, the highest amount of Vitamin A is found in Carrots, cooked, boiled, drained, without salt which contains 852 mcg of Vitamin A per 100g.
 The lowest amount of Vitamin A is in Carrots, canned, no salt added, solids and liquids which in 100g contains 558 mcg of Vitamin A.

-The median value of Vitamin A is in Carrots, raw which in 100g contains 835 mcg of Vitamin A. The average amount of Vitamin A in 100g of carrots, based on the list below is 719.82 mcg of Vitamin A.
+The median value of Vitamin A is found in Carrots, raw which in 100g contains 835 mcg of Vitamin A. The average amount of Vitamin A contained in 100g of carrots, based on the list below is 719.82 mcg of Vitamin A.

 From the Vitamin A content in carrots list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin A. Each carrots item can be scaled by different amounts to adjust the amounts of Vitamin A so that it is not just, for example, the values in 100g of Carrots, cooked, boiled, drained, without salt.
 The item can be scaled by quantites in g, oz or typical serving sizes.